Pyrite: Properties, Facts and Photos

 What is Pyrite?

-The mineral pyrite, also known as 'Fool's Gold', is a sulphide mineral, meaning it's composed of iron and sulphur.
+Pyrite, also known as iron pyrite and 'fool's gold', is an iron sulphide mineral, meaning it's a chemical compound of iron and sulphur.

-Its metallic lustre and brassy-yellow hue give it a similar appearance to gold.
-However, several characteristics make it relatively easy to distinguish one from the other.
+Although pyrite can look similar to gold, several characteristics make it relatively easy to distinguish one from the other.

-The most obvious difference is colour because pyrite is not quite as yellow.
-Regarding weight, pyrite is lighter than gold and is also much harder.
+One of the most noticeable differences is colour because pyrite is not quite as yellow.
+It also weighs less than gold and is considerably harder.

-Gold is surprisingly soft and grades just 2 to 2.5 on the Mohs scale of mineral hardness, which is similar to a fingernail.
-Pyrite, which grades 6 to 6.5, is much harder but is very brittle.
+Gold is surprisingly soft and grades just 2 to 2.5 on the Mohs scale of mineral hardness, about the same as a fingernail.
+Pyrite, which grades 6 to 6.5, is much harder but brittle.

-Strike a piece of gold with something heavy, and it will flatten.
-Do the same to pyrite, and it will break into many pieces.
+If you strike a piece of gold, it will flatten.
+Do the same to pyrite and it will break into many pieces.

-Pyrite and gold have different crystal structures and a different coloured streak.
+Pyrite and gold have a different crystal structure and different coloured streak.
 Streak is the colour of a mineral in powdered form.
-In pyrite it's greenish black and in gold it's yellow.
+In pyrite, the streak is greenish-black, and in gold, it's golden or yellow.

-The name 'Fool's Gold' is widely reported to have come about following the Great American Gold Rush because pieces of pyrite are said to have been mistaken for gold.
-Although the term may have been used during this event, its metaphorical use and the phrase 'fool's gold' go back much further.
+The name 'Fool's Gold' is often linked to the Great American Gold Rush because small pieces of pyrite are said to have been mistaken for gold.
+Although the name may have been used during the Gold Rush, the phrase 'Fool's Gold' can be traced back much further.

-This article, which you can read here, comes from a book about the mineral pyrite.
-It begins on page 6, which you can jump to from the contents page.
-I couldn't link to it directly.
-With this being a book, it takes a few minutes to download but makes an interesting read.
+You can read more about the term 'Fool's Gold' in this online book about the mineral pyrite.
+The article begins on page 6, which you can jump to from the contents page.
+I wasn't able to link to it directly.
+The book is here.
+It's a little slow to download, but makes an interesting read.

 In films involving pirates, they would often be seen biting into a coin to confirm it was gold.
 This almost certainly came out of Hollywood.
 Biting into pure gold may leave teeth marks due to the mineral's softness, but biting a coin from this period would not have the same effect.
 This is because coins were already being alloyed with another metal to improve hardness.